Top 12 Immune Support Strategies to Thrive in Life

 What is the Immune System

-Your immune system is absolutely essential for your health and survival.
+Your immune system is critical to your overall health and survival.
 Your immune system keeps you healthy and protects your body from viruses, bacteria, parasites, fungi, and other pathogens.

 Parts of the Immune System